google/cctz/README.md

 civil times (see the [Fundamental Concepts](#fundamental-concepts) section below for an explanation of these terms) using the rules defined by a time zone.

-This library currently works on Linux, using the standard IANA time zone data installed on the system in `/usr/share/zoneinfo`.
+This library currently works on Linux ([where's Mac support?](https://github.com/google/cctz/issues/1)), using the standard IANA time zone data installed on the system in `/usr/share/zoneinfo`.

 CCTZ is built using http://bazel.io and tested using